stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/README.md

 MD5: daef5af0cad299d5d7787fc0e456336e

-1) Write the image to a flash drive of 16GB or more using your preferred method
+- Write the image to a flash drive of 16GB or more using your preferred method

-2) if you don't know how to write this image to a flash drive, stop here, go no further
+- If you don't know how to write this image to a flash drive, stop here, go no further

 ## Post Setup EFI